dhruvg029/GenerativeAI-Bootcamp/README.md

 This part consists of different projects created with the help of Gemini open source models.
 The idea is to use them using the `google.generativeai` library, and configure using the `GOOGLE_API_KEY`.
 These resources are from Udemy's [Building Gen AI App 12+ Hands-on Projects with Gemini Pro](https://www.udemy.com/course/building-gen-ai-app-end-to-end-projects-with-gemini-pro) course.

 - **LIM-LLM Application:** Simple streamlit applications using Gemini models such as `Gemini-3.5-Flash` and `Gemini-2.5-Flash` to chat with the LLM, or analyse images with LIM.
-- **Conversational Chatbot:** Application to chat with an LLM, and save chat history simultaneously using `Gemini-2.5-flash` model.
+- **Conversational Chatbot:** A chatbot application to chat with an open source LLM, and save chat history simultaneously using `Gemini-2.5-flash` model.